Hand net

-A hand net, also called a scoop net, is a fishing net or meshed basket held open on a rigid hoop, which may or may not be mounted to the end of a handle.
+A hand net, also called a scoop net, is a handheld fishing net or meshed basket used to capture and retrieve objects from water, somewhat in the manner of a sieve.
+It is distinguished from other fishing nets in that the net or mesh is supported by a rigid circular or polygonal frame, which may or may not be mounted to the end of a handle.

 A hand net with a long handle is often called a dip net.
-When it is used by an angler to help fetch out ("land") a hooked fish, it is called a landing net.
+When it is used by an angler to help "fetch out" or "land" a hooked fish, it is called a landing net.

 Hand nets have been used since antiquity for catching fish near the surface of the water, especially feisty, powerful ones such as muskellunge or northern pike.
 Because hand-netting is not physically destructive to the fish, hand nets are often used for tag and release, or to retrieve aquarium fish.
 There are popular contemporary dip net sockeye salmon fisheries in Chitina, Kenai River and Kasilof River, typically lasting two to three weeks, and is regarded as a subsistence fishery for Alaskan residents only.
 Dip nets can also be used to scoop crabs in shallow water.
 The basket is made of wire or nylon mesh, rather than cloth mesh, since crabs fight, bite, twist and turn when they are caught.